daidensacha/mp3-garden-journal/README.md

 **Frameworks, Libraries, Programs used**

 1. [Material Design Framework](https://materializecss.com/getting-started.html)
-	Responsive framework of choice for this project.
+	The responsive framework of choice for this project.
 2. [Flask Framework](https://flask.palletsprojects.com/en/2.0.x/)
-     Used to display data from the mongoDB in the front end templates.
+     Used to display data from MongoDB in the front-end templates.
 3. [Heroku](https://www.heroku.com/home)
 	Hosting the project.
 4. [mongoDB](https://www.mongodb.com/)
-	noSQL database used to store non-relational data of the website.
+	NoSQL database for storing non-relational data of the website.
 6. [Flask-WTForms](https://flask-wtf.readthedocs.io/en/0.15.x/)
     A simple integration of Flask and WTForms, offering validation and implementation using Jinja.
 7. [Font Awesome](https://fontawesome.com/)